James Madison: Legacy

-Popular culture

-Madison, portrayed by Burgess Meredith, is a key protagonist in the 1946 Hollywood film Magnificent Doll, which focuses on a fictionalized account of Dolley Madison's romantic life.
-Madison is also portrayed in the popular Broadway musical Hamilton played by Joshua Henry in the original 2013 Vassar version.
-Okieriete Onaodowan then reprised the role of Madison for the Broadway opening in 2015.
-During the Broadway musical, the character of Madison is portrayed as being joined by Jefferson and Burr in confronting Hamilton about his affaire de cœur in the Reynolds affair and they together intone the rap lyrics to the song "We Know" aimed at Hamilton.
-Onaodowan also went on to win a Grammy Award for his part in the cast portraying Madison.

-Memorials

 Montpelier, the Madison family's plantation, has been designated a National Historic Landmark.
 The James Madison Memorial Building is part of the United States Library of Congress and serves as the official memorial to Madison.
 In 1986, Congress created the James Madison Memorial Fellowship Foundation as part of the bicentennial celebration of the Constitution.
 Other memorials include Madison, Wisconsin and Madison County, Alabama which were both named for Madison, as were Madison Square Garden, James Madison University, and the USS James Madison.
-In 2021, the Madison Metropolitan School District renamed James Madison Memorial High School following community opposition to commemorating an enslaver.
+In 2021, the Madison Metropolitan School District renamed James Madison Memorial High School following community opposition to commemorating someone who used slave labor.
+Madison has appeared on United States currency, including the five thousand dollar bill (no longer in production since 1969).
+In 2023, an example of the $5,000 Federal Reserve Madison Note sold at Heritage Auctions for $300,000.